melyux/mac-share-to-nextcloud/README.md

 ## How to download and use
 You can download this repository to your Mac, or use the latest in [releases](https://github.com/melyux/mac-share-to-nextcloud/releases).

 You then must enter some details about your Nextcloud situation before using it.
-To do this, right-click the Workflow file → Open With → Automator (not Automator Installer, which is the default).
+To do this, right-click the Workflow file → Open With → Automator (NOT Automator Installer, which is the default).
 In the Automator window, fill out the details in the requested "Get Specified Text" actions:

 * **Host**: the URL of your Nextcloud instance, without the protocol (e.g. nextcloud.domain.me)
 * **Folder**: an existing folder in your Nextcloud instance to upload the file to (e.g. Shortcuts)